 Additional benefits may include housing allowance and paid vacation time.
 Some schools offer an end-of-the-contract bonus.
 If the school is willing to extend your contract once it expires, you can expect a pay rise.

-Health insurance is a legal requirement in Thailand and your employer is expected to pay a certain percentage of your health insurance.
+Health insurance is a legal requirement in Thailand, and your employer is expected to pay a certain percentage of your health insurance.
 Most schools have a cafeteria where teachers have free lunch facilities.
-However, it is not mandatory and if you do not like the fare, you are allowed to bring food or go outside campus to eat outside.
+However, it is not mandatory, and if you do not like the fare, you are allowed to bring food or go outside campus to eat outside.

 Thailand is famous for its street food, and you can have a great meal at surprisingly affordable prices.
-Bangkok is at least 30 percent more expensive than other Thai cities.
+Bangkok is at least 30 percent more expensive than in other Thai cities.
 However, it is also the most exciting place to live in.

 While you are pursuing your dreams of teaching English in Thailand, you may have a rather delicate decision to make.
-Should you choose hip & happening Bangkok and have a blast?
+Should you choose hip & happening in Bangkok and have a blast?
 Or should you go to a more sedate Thai city and save some money?
 It could be a difficult call!!

 The Cost Of Food In Thailand

-Since one of the most delicious aspects of living in Thailand is the chance to explore and savour its fabulous cuisine, let us first look at how much eating out in Thailand is going to cost you.
+Since one of the most delicious aspects of living in Thailand is the chance to explore and savor its fabulous cuisine, let us first look at how much eating out in Thailand is going to cost you.